rony-guerra/UFO-Sightings-Project/README.md

 I analyzed and created visualization charts in Excel.
 I created a slide deck using Powerpoint to communicate my findings.

-You can check it out my analysis by clicking on the Excel file or Powerpoint file.
+You can check out my analysis by clicking on the Excel file or Powerpoint file.